-Performance indicators for greenhouse gas emissions will be developed as part of the review 12 months after initial approval (Section 10.2).
+Performance indicators for greenhouse gas emissions will be developed as part of the review 12 months after initial approval (i.e. nominally in 2025) (Section 10.2).
 Indicators of MACH Energy's greenhouse gas abatement performance will include:

 - Compliance with the greenhouse gas performance measures (Section 4.3.1). - Compliance with NGERS and the Safeguard Mechanism. - The trend in diesel usage per tonne of ROM coal and total material mined. - The trend in Scope 2 emissions per tonne of ROM coal mined.